KhronosGroup/Vulkan-ValidationLayers/docs/gpu_validation.md

 This completes the error report when there is no source-level debug information in the shader.

-### Source-Level Debug Information
+### Source Level Debug Information

-This is one of the more complicated and code-heavy parts of the GPU-Assisted Validation feature and all it really does is display source-level information when the shader is compiled with debugging info (`-g` option in the case of `glslangValidator`).
+This is one of the more complicated and code-heavy parts of the GPU Assisted Validation feature and all it really does is display source-level information when the shader is compiled with debugging info (`-g` option in the case of `glslangValidator`).